B.Ed (Adult Ed), M.Ed (Adult Ed), Grad.Dip (Police Management)

 He left the NSW Police Force in 2001 and worked as an Education Officer in corrective services and as a teacher of justice studies and training at Queensland TAFE.
 Brett has been in his present position with Charles Sturt University since 2006.
 He has a Bachelor and Masters of Education (Adult Education) and a Graduate Diploma in Management.
 During Brett's time with CSU he has specialised in teaching police powers and researching the use of student-centred learning approaches in police education.
 He is currently part of a CSU and NSW police force team implementing problem-based learning into the police recruit training program.

-Brett is undertaking a PhD examining the conceptions of and approaches to teacher development by police educators.
+Brett has completed a PhD examining the conceptions of and approaches to teacher development by police educators.
 This research is based on a phenomenographic methodology, with the intentions of providing a better understanding of how police educators can expand their understanding of teaching and learning practices.